17601a0570/majorproject/README.md

 # TEAM (3) MajorProject
-the repo consists of all the files required to implement face mask detection, this project is a part of CMR's (JNTUH affiliated) major project review.
+The repo consists of all the files required to implement face mask detection, this project is a part of CMR's (JNTUH affiliated) major project review.

-team members:
+Team members:
 1.Ryan Julius
 2.Vivek Mittal
 3.Rugved R